razroo/tyson/README.md

 2. Allows comments in JSON
 3. no need for key value to be a string
 4. Can use variables for JSON
+5. Import all configs into a singular config

 ## Here's what I have in mind